abe-winter/abe-winter.github.io/_posts/2020-08-10-mesh-twitter.md

 ## Yes this means you, yes this means now

-I think we should build a decentralized, Twitter-like platform to make election experts 'uncancellable' in case of a dispute in the US elections this fall.
+I think we should build a decentralized, Twitter-like platform to make election experts 'uncancelable' in case of a dispute in the US elections this fall.
 The rest of this article is about how, but this intro section is about why.